Yom Kippur War: Arab–Israeli conflict

 Armed hostilities continued on a limited scale after the Six-Day War and escalated into the War of Attrition, an attempt to wear down the Israeli position through long-term pressure.
 In December 1970, Egyptian President Anwar Sadat had signaled in an interview with The New York Times that, in return for a total withdrawal from the Sinai Peninsula, he was ready "to recognize the rights of Israel as an independent state as defined by the Security Council of the United Nations."
+On 4 February 1971, Sadat gave a speech to the Egyptian National Assembly outlining a proposal under which Israel would withdraw from the Suez Canal and the Sinai Peninsula along with other occupied Arab territories.

-Gunnar Jarring coincidentally proposed a similar initiative four days later, on February 8, 1971.
+Swedish diplomat Gunnar Jarring coincidentally proposed a similar initiative four days later, on 8 February 1971.
 Egypt responded by accepting much of Jarring's proposals, though differing on several issues, regarding the Gaza Strip, for example, and expressed its willingness to reach an accord if it also implemented the provisions of United Nations Security Council Resolution 242.
 This was the first time an Arab government had gone public declaring its readiness to sign a peace agreement with Israel.

-Golda Meir reacted to the overture by forming a committee to examine the proposal and vet possible concessions.
+Israeli Prime Minister Golda Meir reacted to the overture by forming a committee to examine the proposal and vet possible concessions.
 When the committee unanimously concluded that Israel's interests would be served by full withdrawal to the internationally recognized lines dividing Israel from Egypt and Syria, returning the Gaza Strip and, in a majority view, returning most of the West Bank and East Jerusalem, Meir was angered and shelved the document.

-The United States was infuriated by the cool Israeli response to Egypt's proposal, and Joseph Sisco informed Yitzhak Rabin that "Israel would be regarded responsible for rejecting the best opportunity to reach peace since the establishment of the state."
-Israel responded to Jarring's plan also on February 26 by outlining its readiness to make some form of withdrawal, while declaring it had no intention of returning to the pre-June 5, 1967 lines.
-Explicating the response, Eban told the Knesset that the pre-June 5, 1967 lines "cannot assure Israel against aggression".
-Jarring was disappointed, and blamed Israel for refusing to accept a complete pullout from the Sinai peninsula.
+The United States was infuriated by the cool Israeli response to Egypt's proposal, and Assistant Secretary of State for Near Eastern Affairs Joseph Sisco informed Israeli ambassador Yitzhak Rabin that "Israel would be regarded responsible for rejecting the best opportunity to reach peace since the establishment of the state."
+Israel responded to Jarring's plan on 26 February by outlining its readiness to make some form of withdrawal, while declaring it had no intention of returning to the pre-5 June 1967 lines.
+Explicating the response, Eban told the Knesset that the pre-5 June 1967 lines "cannot assure Israel against aggression".
+Jarring was disappointed and blamed Israel for refusing to accept a complete pullout from the Sinai Peninsula.

-The US considered Israel an ally in the Cold War and had been supplying the Israeli military since the 1960s.
-Henry Kissinger believed that the regional balance of power hinged on maintaining Israel's military dominance over Arab countries, and that an Arab victory in the region would strengthen Soviet influence.
+The U.S. considered Israel an ally in the Cold War and had been supplying the Israeli military since the 1960s.
+U.S. National Security Advisor Henry Kissinger believed that the regional balance of power hinged on maintaining Israel's military dominance over Arab countries and that an Arab victory in the region would strengthen Soviet influence.
 Britain's position, on the other hand, was that war between the Arabs and Israelis could only be prevented by the implementation of United Nations Security Council Resolution 242 and a return to the pre-1967 boundaries.